relativitydev/file-migration-cli/README.md

 Use the following steps to generate a report:

-1. In the top level folder, right-click on the **Report.ps1** script, and select **Run with PowerShell**.
+1. In the top-level folder, right-click on the **Report.ps1** script, and select **Run with PowerShell**.
 1. Review the report displayed in the console window.

 ### Migrating native files

-You can migrate natives files to your target Relativity instance after you have run the sync job.
+You can migrate native files to your target Relativity instance after you have run the sync job.
 For more information, see [Data flow overview](#data-flow-overview).

 **Note:** Don't attempt to run a migration job unless you have already run the Sync.ps1 script, and verified that it completed successfully.
 See [Synchronizing a source instance with a local database](#synchronizing-a-source-instance-with-a-local-database).

 Use the following steps to migrate native files:

-1. In the top level folder, right-click on the **Migrate.ps1** script, and select **Run with PowerShell**.
+1. In the top-level folder, right-click on the **Migrate.ps1** script, and select **Run with PowerShell**.
 2. Monitor the migration progress to ensure that all files transfer successfully.
+For information on performance, see [Telemetry and metrics](https://help.relativity.com/9.6/Content/Relativity/Metrics/Telemetry.htm) on the Relativity 9.6 Documentation site.

 ## Command-line reference